Who am I?

 Harmonious Breathing is a method of exercises that allow us to work specifically with the breathing and relax it, a method that is suitable even for people who do not have the capacity (or lack the interest) to practice yoga, because these exercises can even be applied while sitting in a chair or standing.

 In 2016, after several years studying and practicing it, I became a certified Harmonious Breathing instructor.

-In the past few years I have been teaching yoga and breathing, in person and online, and I have understood the importance of integrating the practice related to the physical body with the practice of mindful presence, which can help us manage stress and emotions in everyday life.
+For quite a few years I have been teaching yoga and breathing, in person and online, and I have understood the importance of integrating the practice related to the physical body with the practice of mindful presence, which can help us manage stress and emotions in everyday life.